RyanSquared/RyanSquared.github.io/_posts/2018-02-23-thoughts-on-npm-bug.md

 export NPM_CONFIG_PREFIX="$HOME/.npm-packages"
 ```

+Want to install Flask, for Python? `pip install --user flask`.
+Bam.
+Want to run
+Jekyll to build this site? `gem install jekyll`.
+Bam.
+Want to install luacheck
+and lint your code? `luarocks-5.3 install --local luacheck`.
+Bam.
+No issues, no
+problems, and it all works.

 As you can see, Node.js is a bit tricky to set up in this way, but it is
 definitely possible.
 Almost every package manager has a "user" variant, so
 you can install software as a user rather than as root.